-Among the treasures in the museum's collection is a group of over fifty portrait miniatures by American and European painters.
+Among the treasures in the museum's collection is a group of over seventy portrait miniatures by American and European painters.

 Portrait Miniatures a Brief History